NillionNetwork/nillion-docs/docs/storage-apis.md

 # Nillion Storage APIs

-The Nillion Storage APIs provide a simple HTTP interface for storing and retrieving secrets on the Nillion Network Testnet, with built-in management of store IDs and secret names.
+The Nillion Storage APIs provide a simple HTTP interface for storing and retrieving secrets on the Nillion Network Testnet with built-in management of store IDs and secret names.

 :::info
-The Storage APIs are suitable for quick hackathon projects.
+The Storage APIs are suitable for quick hackathon projects and proof of concepts.
 If you need lower-level control or want to handle store ID management yourself, check out our [Python Client](/python-client) for backend applications and [Javascript Client](https://github.com/NillionNetwork/client-ts) for frontend applications.
 :::

 ## Overview